Ultimate Guide to

 Magnetic Pickups

-The problem with a soundhole pickup is that it doesn't capture the acoustic resonances inside the body itself.
-Your guitar will still sound like an acoustic but it won't have the complexity and resonance of its unplugged tone.
-A drawback of using a magnetic pickup on an acoustic guitar is that it can be prone to feedback which will need to be managed.
-Additioanlly, magnetic soundhole pickups don't work with nylon-strung acoustic guitars.
+Magnetic soundhole pickups have a warm and musical tone, with good string detail.
+They're easy to control and interact well with effects.
+That said, a soundhole pickup doesn't capture the acoustic resonances inside the body of the guitar itself.
+Your guitar will still sound like an acoustic, but it won't have the complexity and resonance of its unplugged tone.
+Another drawback of using a magnetic pickup on an acoustic guitar is that it can be prone to feedback which will need to be managed.
+Additionally, magnetic soundhole pickups don't work with nylon-strung acoustic guitars.
+They are best suited for flatpicking (strumming) techniques.

 How Hard Are They to Install?